 Even if it could be proven beyond a reasonable doubt that the original canonical gospels were anonymous, that point by itself would still not rule out traditional authorship attribution.
-Professor Michael J. Kruger provides these insightful comments:
+Michael J. Kruger says the following:

 "For one, this did happen from time to time with Greco-Roman biographies.
 We do have examples of formally anonymous biographies, so this would not have been unheard of (e.g., Lucian’s Life of Demonax, Secundus the Silent Philosopher, Lives of the Prophets, Arrian’s Anabasis, and Sulpicious Severus’ Life of St. Martin ).
 But, Armin Baum has suggested another, and even more fundamental reason.
 Baum has argued that the Gospels were intentionally written as anonymous works in order to reflect the practice of the Old Testament historical books which were themselves anonymous (as opposed to other Old Testament writings, like the prophets, which included the identity of the author).
 Such a stylistic device allowed the authors of the gospels “to disappear” and to give “highest priority to their subject matter.”
 Thus, the anonymity of the Gospels, far from diminishing their scriptural authority, actually served to increase it by consciously placing the Gospels “in the tradition of Old Testament historiography.”